michaelkyu/ddot/README.md

 ## Install the `ddot` Python package

-After dependencies are satisfied, install ddot with pip
+After dependencies are satisfied, install ddot with pip.

   ```bash
   pip install git+git://github.com/michaelkyu/ddot.git
   ```

-If a previous version of ddot is already installed, then force an upgrade with the `--upgrade` option
+If a previous version of ddot is already installed, then force an upgrade with the `--upgrade` option.

   ```bash
   pip install --upgrade git+git://github.com/michaelkyu/ddot.git